 …or any other behaviour we feel is not conducive to enhancing and advancing the conversation about a better Wellington region.

 3. Commenters are encouraged to use their real names, especially if you’re a frequent flyer.
 We currently allow anonymity, but don’t mess with this privilege – we will withdraw it if people aren’t being civil.

 4. Ad hominem attacks are not okay.
 If you disagree with someone, or find someone’s action outraging, refute their statements or criticise their act, don’t insult them as a person.

-7. Do not copy and paste complete copyrighted articles without permission from the copyright holder.
+6. Do not copy and paste into comments complete copyrighted material without permission from the copyright holder.
+(And even then, remember long comments often don’t get read!)
 Acknowledge all sources.

 7. We aim to only have content that enhances and advances the kōrero about Wellington, but we’re a bunch of ordinary citizens doing this in our spare time so we will make mistakes.
 If you spot something that needs correction, get in touch.